ubc-systopia/netshaper/evaluation/related/README.md

 # NetShaper vs Other Shaping Mechanisms
 This directory contains the code for the NetShaper vs Other Shaping Mechanisms experiment.
 We compare NetShaper with [Pacer](https://www.usenix.org/system/files/sec22-mehta.pdf) and Constant-Rate Shaping.
+This experiment requires 5 human minutes and 4 compute hours to finish.

 ## Prerequisites